civier/Extended-GODIVA/README.md

 The code implements the formulas given in the supplementary material of Civier et al. (2013).
 Each component has a function that implements it,  prefixed by "update_".
 The model is based on the original GODIVA model (Bohland et al., 2010).

-Code is also posted on Guenther's lab website: http://sites.bu.edu/guentherlab/software/godiva-source-code/ (2011 version)
+Code is also posted on the Guenther lab's website (Boston University): http://sites.bu.edu/guentherlab/software/godiva-source-code/ (2011 version)

 Usage: